Promote Manipuri movies, Governor urged

-Imphal: Sunzu Bachaspatimayum, Secretary of the Manipur State Film Development Society (MSFDS), on Wednesady requested Governor Ajay Kumar Bhalla to ensure concrete steps to prmote Manipuri films.
+Imphal: Sunzu Bachaspatimayum, Secretary of the Manipur State Film Development Society (MSFDS), on Wednesday requested Governor Ajay Kumar Bhalla to ensure concrete steps to prmote Manipuri films.

 Bachaspatimayum called on Bhalla at Raj Bhavan.